Jeanette-Ralph/Note-Taker/README.md

 Utilizing Node.js and Express.js I developed the backend of the application that allows the user to add new notes and save them to a dashboard.![App Screenshot](Assets/images/app1.png)

 ## 👩‍💻 Usage Information
 This application is used to help organize a user's notes into one place.
-This application is used by stating the server and opening the link in the browser.
+This application is deployed using Heroku.

 ## 💻 Installation Instructions
 In order to run this application the user needs to install the npm package.